cterrier24/REHO_students/docs/sections/1_Overview.rst

 problem into a master problem and subproblems.
 The master problem adopts the transformer perspective, while a subproblem is defined for each building connected to this transformer.

+In the actor model, each energy community is further characterized by its median income level, which indicates its socio-economic capacity to cover local rental expenditures.

 PV integration
 --------------